rlannon/SINx86/doc/Calling Convention.md

 ### Calling Conventions

 #### `cdecl`

 If a function declaration/definition uses the `cdecl` qualifier, it alerts the compiler that the function will use the C `_cdecl` calling convention.

 #### `cx64`

 If a function uses the `cx64` qualifier, the function should follow the System V AMD x64 ABI (used by Unix-like systems).

 ### C Types in SIN

 While calling conventions may be sorted out with out *too* much hassle, the difference between types and their sizes between the two languages proves to be a bit of a challenge.
 SIN will always assume the types for the C function's arguments and return values are the same widths as SIN functions.

-Note that currently, SIN may not interface with C structs.
+Note that currently, SIN may not interface with C structs directly.